Perouges, France - The Perfect Day Trip From Lyon

 What To Eat in Perouges

-You must try Perouges’ famous sugary and buttery Galette de Perouges!
+When in in town you must try Perouges’ famous sugary and buttery Galette de Perouges!
 Created by Marie Louise Thibaut in 1912, the treat has been a staple ever since.
 The Galette de Perouges is a brioche dough flatten and baked with butter and sugar on top for a caramelized and crispy texture.
 Another traditional dish you must try is the Pérougeoise – perfectly gratinated potatoes with mustard cream, Bleu de Bresse cheese, and a mouthwatering roasted chicken on top.

 When To Visit Perouges